micro-manager/micro-manager/MMImprovementProposals/MMIP_1.md

 <a id="ndbin"></a>
 #### Fast streaming to disk with `NDBin` format

 In addition, low-level code for streaming image data to disk at high frame rates is needed. [@edyoshikun](https://github.com/edyoshikun) has achieved this with many cameras in parallel using c++ code that writes blocks image data at a time to disk, the the block size tuned to a specific value to maximize performance.
-This code can be readily adapted to provide such functionality in the c++ layer of Micro-Manager.
+[This code can be readily adapted to provide such functionality in the c++ layer of Micro-Manager](https://github.com/micro-manager/mmCoreAndDevices/issues/323).

 In order to quickly integrate the reading and testing of this code into existing pipelines, a variant of NDTiff is proposed called **NDBin**.
 This would be essentially the same as NDTiff, allowing existing Python/Java reading code to take advantage of it.
-It would be almost the same format as NDTiff, only with contiguous blocks of image data instead of blocks of image data interspersed with ~100 byte TIFF headers (**TODO: open an issue describing this**).
+It would be almost the same format as NDTiff, only with contiguous blocks of image data instead of blocks of image data interspersed with ~100 byte TIFF headers.